NIB-SI/HCS-proc/README.md

 This set of scripts was used for *doi:xxx*

-Training set and partial results are available at: *doi:xxx*
+Training set and partial results are available at: *https://doi.org/10.5281/zenodo.17951793*

 Follow the exact sequence of steps to perform the full analysis.